 Employees of the University have an obligation to avoid activities or situations that may appear to be, or could result in, a conflict of interest.
 Employees must not use their University positions to influence outside organizations or individuals for the direct financial, personal, or professional benefit of themselves, members of their families, or others with whom there is a personal relationship.

-CHECK THE SURPLUS PROGRAM
+CHECK THE RESOURCE RECOVERY PROGRAM

-Prior to contacting a supplier to purchase common equipment, departments should review the Surplus Program web listing.
+Prior to contacting a supplier to purchase common equipment, departments should review the Resource Recovery Program web listing.
 In fact, federally funded project contracts require the University to look for suitable equipment in the Surplus Program prior to acquiring new equipment.
 The Surplus Program provides an inventory and access to underutilized equipment that is available for repurposing within the University.

 V. Procedures BACK TO TOP